Close Menu

 Here’s where a lot of parents stress out.

-You see other kids counting to twenty, and you wonder if your child is behind.
-You start drilling them.
+You see other kids counting to twenty, and you start to wonder if your child is behind.
+So you drill them.
 “What comes after three?
 Come on, you know this!”

 Stop.

-Experts call this “number sense,” and it’s way more important than just reciting words in order.
+Experts call this “number sense,” and it matters far more than reciting words in order.

 Our Rules at Home: